All-time Dream team squads

 Tunisia national football team Emblem

 Tunisia's first match after independence was against Libya, which they won 4–2.
-Periods of regular Tunisian representation at the highest international level, from 1962 to 1978, from 1994 to 2008 and again from 2014 onwards.
-The team qualified for the FIFA World Cup for the first time in 1978 as the only representative of the continent, and became the first African and Arab team to win a world cup match by beating Mexico 3–1 in the first game.
-Totally tunisia qualified six times for the world cup and never making it past the group stage.
-The team qualified for the Africa Cup of Nations 22 times, the first time was in 1962 and won the only title in 2004 when they hosted the event after beating Morocco in the final.
-As african champions, they qualified for the 2005 FIFA Confederations Cup and was eliminated in the group stage.
-The team qualified twice for the African Nations Championship and won the title in its first participation in 2011 by beating Angola in the final and participated in the FIFA Arab Cup three times, winning the title in the inaugural edition in 1963 and finishing second in 2021.
+The team qualified for the FIFA World Cup for the first time in 1978 as the only representative of the continent, and became the first African and Arab team to win a World Cup match by beating Mexico 3–1 in the first game.
+Tunisia holds the most consecutive appearances in the Africa Cup of Nations, with 17, qualifying for every tournament between 1994 and 2025.
+By winning the 2004 African Cup of Nations, they qualified for the 2005 FIFA Confederations Cup and was eliminated in the group stage.
+The team qualified twice for the African Nations Championship, winning the title in their first appearance in 2011, while also competing in the FIFA Arab Cup three times, winning the title in the inaugural edition in 1963 and finishing second in 2021.
+Radhi Jaïdi, with 105 international matches, holds the record for the number of matches played for Tunisia while Issam Jemâa, with 36 goals, is their all-time highest scorer.
+Their highest-ever FIFA Men's World Ranking was 14th in April and May 2018, while their lowest rank was 65th in July 2010.

 ▤ Read more New Window ▤ Current squad →